 1. Medical Treatments

-Since fungal acne is basically a yeast overgrowth inside the follicles of the hair, oral antibiotics over a period of time can be prescribed depending on the severity of the condition.
+Since fungal acne is basically a yeast overgrowth inside the follicles of the hair, oral anti-fungal medications like Fluconazole and Ketoconazole can be prescribed depending on the severity of the condition.

 The drugs can penetrate deep into the follicle and stop the yeast from growing further.